07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Request :

 {
-    "quantity":quantity of stock to cover the order item, "supplierProductSerial": serial of the supplier product,
+    "quantity":quantity of stock to cover the order orderItem, "supplierProductSerial": serial of the supplier product,
-    "itemId": id of the item of the order,
-    "warehouse" : name of the warehouse
+    "itemId": id of the orderItem of the order, "warehouse" : name of the warehouse
 }